Application Process FAQs

 What is the FSA ID and Password?

 This is how the FAFSA is electronically signed.
-In most cases, a FSA ID and password must be created both for the student and a parent.
-In order to create a FSA ID and password, please visit https://fsaid.ed.gov.
+In most cases, the FSA ID and password must be created both for the student and a parent.
+To create your FSA ID and password, please visit https://fsaid.ed.gov.
 Please note that a FAFSA application that is submitted without a signature, will not be processed.

 The FAFSA is requiring parental information.
 My parents are divorced and I live with my mother.
 My mother is also remarried.
 Do I need to include her husband’s information?